 Expenses Not Supported by Semester Research Grants

-Semester Research Funding applications are accepted in the fall semester for research during either semester.
-After the application deadline has passed, a committee will review all applications and decisions will be sent to students as quickly as possible.
+Semester Research Funding applications are accepted in the fall semester for research during the academic year.
+Applications are no longer being accepted for academic year 2022-23.
+The application deadlines were October 17, 2022 at noon and December 9, 2022 at noon.
+Students could apply by either deadline; however, those who applied during the first application period and were accepted had more time during the academic year to use their funding.
+After each application deadline has passed, a committee will review all applications and decisions will be sent to students as quickly as possible.

 Application Components and How to Apply

-Students can apply by following the steps below when the application opens at the beginning of the fall semester.
+Students can apply by following the steps below when the application opens at the beginning of the academic year.

 Project Description & Itemized Budget